clivetong/Talks/NetConf2025/README.md

 ### How did it all start?

 - Xmas break project for five people.
+- Look at Kubernetes and understand the DevEx
 - What is the hardest part of developing and deploying cloud apps?
+- Configuration is hard to model
-- Decided "Human writes and maintains a lot of scripts" - model in something with more structure to enable tooling
+- Decided "Human writes and maintains a lot of scripts"
-- The human orchestrates the yaml for cloud, and docker compose file for local dev and lots of other scripts
+- The human orchestrates the yaml for Kubernetes, and docker compose file for local dev and lots of other scripts
+- Model in something with more structure to enable tooling, which led to the appHost

 ---